tlsfuzzer/tlsfuzzer/docs/rpk/README.md

 server calling `SSL_CTX_use_PrivateKey()` and not `SSL_CTX_use_certificate()`.
 Not built, and not required for this ask.

-## 8. Sequencing
+## 8. Environment

-Penzzer cannot land its side until the fork change ships and `requirements.txt` moves to a commit carrying it, or the module's import fails.
-So the fork goes first.
+One trap worth recording, because it looks like a repository problem and is not.

-**Nothing else is in the way.** An earlier draft of this section reported the venv broken - `AttributeError: type object 'SignatureScheme' has no attribute 'mldsa87'` at import of `tlsfuzzer.runner`, from `helpers.py` line 96 meeting an installed tlslite-ng 0.8.2.
-That was an environment that had drifted from the pin, not a repository problem. `requirements.txt` pins `tlslite-ng==0.9.0b2`, which defines `mldsa87 = (9, 6)`; installing it makes `tlsfuzzer.runner` import and the full unit suite pass (1015 tests, 0 failures, verified 2026-08-27).
+A venv holding tlslite-ng 0.8.2 fails at **import** of `tlsfuzzer.runner` with `AttributeError: type object 'SignatureScheme' has no attribute 'mldsa87'`, raised from `helpers.py` line 96 - so every test fails, not only the new ones.

+That is an environment that has drifted from the pin. `requirements.txt` pins `tlslite-ng==0.9.0b2`, which defines `mldsa87 = (9, 6)`; installing it makes `tlsfuzzer.runner` import and the full unit suite pass (1030 tests, 0 failures, verified 2026-08-27).
 No pin needs to move.